Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Application of the least squares method

-Juxtaposing the solutions of the system (\ref{syst-LSM-2}) with formulas (\ref{unc-40}-\ref{unc-41}) we get the numerical values for the constant and linearly dependent on $n_l$ contributions to the four-loop expression of $t^M_4$ with their theoretical uncertainties, viz:
+\endgroup is very close to $r=-1$, namely $r=-0.999999999998958$.
+In the geometric language this means that the input data points fit perfectly the straight line.

-Although the central values of the results (\ref{result}) and (\ref{prev}) are derived by the different methods they coincide.
-It should be stressed, that the result (\ref{prev}) for $t^M_{4, 0}$-term was gained as the value of $t^M_4$ at $n_l=0$ and it did not take into account the correlation effects with the remaining equations for nonzero values of $n_l$, whereas the result (\ref{result}), computed by the LSM, is obtained for $3\leq n_l\leq 15$ values and therefore takes into consideration these effects and does not rely on the value $t^M_4$ at $n_l=0$.
-As the result the uncertainty of $t^M_{4, 0}$-term in (\ref{result}) decreases though only slightly.
+Juxtaposing the solutions of the system (\ref{syst-LSM-2}) with formulas (\ref{unc-40}-\ref{unc-41}) we get the numerical values for the constant and linearly dependent on $n_l$ contributions to the four-loop expression of $t^M_4$ with their theoretical uncertainties\footnote{ If the impact of the correlation effects is not taken into account, the LSM-uncertainties will take the values: $\Delta_{t^M_{4, 0}}=1.34$, ~ $\Delta_{t^M_{4, 1}}=0.15$.}, viz: